 There is a belief in our society that we have to get away somewhere exotic to restore and rejuvenate, but the truth is you can do it in the comfort of your own home with the right mindset.
 It's no secret that I believe in the transformative power of yoga.
 But there is one thing that I think has the power to take your practice (and the benefits) to a whole other level... developing your own home practice.

-With a subscription to FMTV, you can press play anywhere and anytime.
+With a subscription to FMTV you can press play anywhere and anytime.
 Here are a few tips for creating a beautiful space and principles of a home practice so it’s inviting and something you actually want to do each day.
-With repetition, the mind will become attuned to dropping into the zen space you create each time you roll out your mat around your favourite inspiring things.
+With repetition, the mind will become attuned to dropping into the zen space you create each time you roll out your mat around your favorite inspiring things.
 Some of these are:

 Create a beautiful space

 It is important to give yourself an environment where you can practice and totally express yourself.